-Russia expels 23 British diplomats in spy poisoning standoff
+UK working on 'next steps' after 'anticipated' Russian diplomat expulsions in spy poisoning row

 -

-Russia will expel 23 UK diplomats in a deepening rift over the poisoning of the ex-spy Sergei Skripal and his daughter with a nerve agent.
+UK working on 'next steps' after 'anticipated' Russian diplomat expulsions in spy poisoning row

+Prime Minister Theresa May has confirmed British officials will discuss the "next steps" against Russia after the Kremlin expelled 23 British diplomats in the Salisbury spy attack row.

-The British ambassador to Moscow, Laurie Bristow, was summoned to the Foreign Ministry where he was told of the expulsions.
+She echoed a statement from the Foreign Office which said Moscow's measures were "anticipated" after British ambassador to Moscow, Laurie Bristow, was summoned to the Foreign Ministry to be informed of the response.

+Labour leader Jeremy Corbyn meanwhile called for a "thorough investigation" into the nerve agent attack as he condemned its use of a Soviet developed poison as "barbaric".

+The latest developments came as Scotland Yard announced it is treating the recent death of another Russian dissident in London as murder.

-The Russian Foreign Ministry said in a statement that it is also ordering the closure of the British Council in Russia and ending an agreement to reopen the British consulate in St. Petersburg.
+The Russian Foreign Ministry is also ordering the closure of the British Council in Russia and ending an agreement to reopen the British consulate in St. Petersburg.

-The statement said the government could take further measures if Britain takes any more "unfriendly" moves toward Russia.
+The ministry warned it could take further measures if Britain takes any more "unfriendly" moves toward Russia following the poisoning of the ex-spy Sergei Skripal and his daughter with a nerve agent.

-It comes amid one of the worst crises between London and Moscow in years following the attack on British soil using the rare Russian Novichok nerve agent.

 Speaking outside the Foreign Ministry, Mr Bristow said: "This crisis has arisen as a result of an appalling attack in the United Kingdom, the attempted murder of two people using a chemical weapon developed in Russia".